iliya-malecki/poq/README.md

 #### and it is written in python, hence the 'p'

 Here's an example of a program in poq.
-Im defining what it means to square a sum, and then applying this notion to
+Im defining what it means to square a sum, and then applying this notion to a mathematical expression
 ```
 sqos = shape {
     (a + b)^2